keel/aes-cross/README.md

   * nodeJs (AutoPadding)
   * Python (pycrypto)
   * PHP (mcrypt)

-  you don't need any extra code on these platforms, just make sure using **AES/CBC/PKCS5Padding** ,and same iv, same key, the encription and decription will cross platform.
+  You don't need any extra code on these platforms, just make sure using **AES/CBC/PKCS5Padding** ,and same iv, same key, the encription and decription will cross platforms.
   There're some platform don't support **PKCS5Padding** , that's the project to resolve it.

 > PKCS7Padding = PKCS5Padding on AES,don't worry about it.